chandrakant6492/DeDuCE/Output/README.md

 See the subfolder: `2.
 Result (Generated post-spatial deforestation attribution)`

 ### `4.
 Deforestation attribution (Python)-Statistical.py`
 Running this script will produce the final deforestation estimates.
-These estimates are already archived on Zenodo and can be accessed here: [https://doi.org/10.5281/zenodo.13624636](https://doi.org/10.5281/zenodo.13624636)
+We provide an example of final deforestation attribution for just Uruguay in the **`DeDuCE_Deforestation_attribution_v1.0.1 (2001-2022).xlsx`** file.
+These, including deforestation estimates for other countries,  are already archived on Zenodo and can be accessed here: [https://doi.org/10.5281/zenodo.13624636](https://doi.org/10.5281/zenodo.13624636)
 See the subfolder: `3.
 Final Attribution Results`